Do I have to buy Stuff with my Stock?

 DRIP is the acronym for Dividend ReInvestment Plan, but it also describes the way the plan works.
 With DRIP, the dividends (earnings) that you receive from a company automatically goes toward the purchase of more stock, making the investment in the company grow little by little.
 What’s also great about DRIP is that it’s not necessary to purchase a whole share of stock.
 Investor deals directly with the company, and the corporation keeps detailed records of share ownership percentages.

 Where can I find DRIPs?

 There are over 1300 DRIP options available to you.
 We provide a DRIP list for your review.
 We also provide Jackie’s Gift Guidance, which are names that young people gravitate towards because the names are recognizable.
 DRIPs are usually conservative low risk stocks that encourage long-term investment rather than active trading.
-Click here to request access a list of DRIP stock.
+Click here to request access to a Drip List.

 NOTE: JackieTrust is an educate on financial literacy and gift to children service.
 JackieTrust does not have a Series 7 license, so we do not recommend any stocks; therefore, you are not limited to the list made available by Computershare.

 How do you create the STUFF&STOCK®?

 As an example (only), if the child or parent is fascinated with golf we would look at a golf gift (stuff).
 Some possibilities are kiddy golf clubs, money golf balls, mini-golf outing, golf clothing, etc. We then look at any DRIP that offers golf supplies.
 Again, as an example, STUFF&STOCK® could bundle a putt-putt outing with a share of Callaway stock.
 Now, every time the child sees a golfer using Callaway clubs its recognized as stock they own as well as wanting to know how their stock is performing.